Introduction to Object Oriented Programming¶

 own characteristics.
 Notice that when you create brand new objects, you

-.
+must use the keyword new.
 The next three lines of code

 accesses the different instance variables.
 For example, b1 is